 The 7-minute park film does a fantastic job of explaining the importance and history of Russell Cave.
 It is filled with information while still being enjoyable to watch.

-Boardwalk to Russell Cave
+Boardwalk to Russel Cave

 Walk the short boardwalk to the entrance of Russell Cave shelter.
 Ask at the visitor center about guided Ranger walks to learn more about the inhabitants of the cave.